-A common question when someone needs to replace their furnace is whether to choose a single stage or two stage furnace.
+A common question when someone needs to replace their furnace is whether to choose single stage or two stage.

 Most people pay very little attention to their furnace.
 The first time we even hear the option of two stage heating is from a contractor’s salesman.
 Often these salesman wax poetic about how much better a two stage furnace is over a single stage furnace.

 But before you choose, I’d like to give you my real world experience with these furnaces.
 You’ll find it quite different from what salesmen are telling you.